paion-data/packer-plugin-paion-data/README.md

 ![GitHub Last Commit]
 [![Apache License][Apache License Badge]][Apache License URL]

-The hashicorp-aws multi-component plugin can be used with HashiCorp [Packer][HashiCorp Packer] to create images supported by [hashicorp-aws].
+The paion-data multi-component plugin can be used with HashiCorp [Packer][HashiCorp Packer] to create images supported by [immutable-infrastructure.com].
 For the full list of available features for this plugin see [docs](./docs).

 Installation
 ------------